|University Business Office

 Billing and Registration

 Registration for returning students is conducted in April for the fall semester and in November for the spring semester.
-Students will initially be notified in early August by e-mail when their electronic account statement (Madison Money Manager - M3) is ready for the fall semester and initially notified in mid-December for the spring semester.
+Students will initially be notified in mid-July by e-mail when their electronic account statement (Madison Money Manager - M3) is ready for the fall semester and initially notified in early-December for the spring semester.
 Thereafter, all new charges, payments and adjustments will be posted electronically in M3.
 Authorized users will also be e-mailed when student account statements are ready to be viewed.
-Account statements will be processed twice monthly regardless of changes or balances.
+Account statements will be processed bi-weekly regardless of changes or balances.

 Students are encouraged to review their financial account for amounts due after any registration or course adjustment activity.
 Students may access their financial account by using their MyMadison link or through the Web link provided in the billing e-mail.
-Student account balances are due in full by Friday of the first week of classes.
+Student account balances are due in full by the due date specified on their account statement.

 To keep university costs as low as possible, the Commonwealth of Virginia has instituted the following financial policies: